python-poetry/poetry/docs/docs/repositories.md

 looking for packages.

+If no url is specified for a repository in your `pyproject.toml`, poetry will fall back to the url configured for a corresponding repository.foo given a source with name = foo.

 ### Disabling the PyPI repository

 If you want your packages to be exclusively looked up from a private